2mal3/No-Lag/README.md

 Thereby the datapack was designed with performance in mind, so that it has almost no effect on the game performance itself.

 ## 📖 Features:
-- Over 6 different methods to reduce lag
+- Over 6 different methods to reduce lag that actually work
 - Simple in-game gui with many settings
 - Does not affect important entities
-- Is actively developed
+- Is (semi-)actively developed
 - Additional information about the world
 - Does not create lag itself

 By default, all farm animals, bosses, decorative entities, pets, near entities and entities with names are not deleted.
 However, all are frozen if they are too far away from a player, except if they are an end boss or have the name **ignore**.
 Additionally, all entities that are within 64 blocks of an armor stand named **ignore** will not be frozen.

 All settings and actions can be done via the in game gui.
-To open it you just have to type command `function #2mal3:nola/menu` into the chat (only works with command permissions).
+To open it you just have to type command `/function #2mal3:nola/menu` into the chat (only works with command permissions).

 ## 📝 Methods to reduce lag:
 - Entities that are too far away from a player are frozen